 Modern video cameras can cope with low light levels and they can even stabilize shaky footage, but they can’t fix room echo.
-You have to fix it yourself.
+You must fix it yourself.

 Fortunately, reducing echo in a room cheaply isn’t difficult.
 This is what to do: